-Unlike the classical Galton-Watson process, in our context $A_\omega$ is not constant, but varies from one generation to another.
-The key parameter, that decides whether the system is recurrent and how, is then $\E(\log A_\omega)=\int \log A_\omega \lambda(d\omega)$.
-In order to be able to apply Theorem \ref{mthm}, we need to control the moment of the $B(\psi)$ and according to the following this following lemma this is possible if we suppose a moment of order $4$ for the number of descendants.
-Our estimates are fairly rough and this hypothesis could be probably improved, but this go beyond the purpose of our paper. \begin{lemma} Suppose $\E(r_1^4)=\int_\Omega\int_\N r_1^4 \rho_\omega(dr)\lambda(d\omega)<\infty$.
-Let $\alpha>3/4$ and
+Unlike the classical Galton--Watson process, in our context $A_\omega$ is not constant, but varies from one generation to another.
+The key parameter, that decides whether the system is recurrent, is $\E(\log A_\omega)=\int\log A_\omega\lambda(d\omega)$.
+To apply Theorem \ref {mthm}, we need to control moments of $B(\psi)$.
+The details are stated in the following lemma.
+Our estimates are fairly rough and the hypotheses could be probably improved, but this go beyond the purpose of our paper.